tverg419/python_algorithms/README.md

     - process all it's neighbors
         - add unseen nodes to queue
         - add all neighbors to output dict

 **Notes**
 - An **adjacency list** is a collection of unordered lists used to represent a finite graph.
 Each list describes the set of neighbors of a node in the graph.
 - **Deep Clone** is an identical creation of an object.
 Each refernce should return the same information, but it references the new object not the old one.
 - **Shallow Clone** is a copy of the references of each field.
 This type of clone still refers to the same object.

 ---

+### December 26, 2021

+**Problem:** #57 Insert Interval

+**Solution**
+- define a merge function
+    - compares the lower bound of the old/new intervals
+    - compares the upper bound of the old/new intervals
+    - if the intervals overlap, take the min as the lower bound and take the max as the upper bound

+**Notes**
+-

+---